 Excess annual additions.
-The annual contribution to certain retirement plans is generally limited to the lesser of 25% of compensation (amount actually paid to the participant) or \$30,000.
+The annual contribution to certain retirement plans is generally limited to the lesser of 25% of compensation or \$30,000.
+Compensation is defined as the amount that you receive from your employer, including deferrals made to section 401(k) plans, tax-sheltered annuities, and section 457 plans.
 Under certain circumstances, contributions that exceed these limits (excess annual additions) may be corrected by a distribution of your elective deferrals or a return of your after-tax contributions and earnings from these contributions.